Track your nutrition and health goals

 250ml Buttermilk Calories

-A larger 250ml glass (the size of many standard glasses in India) adds a minimal 6 extra calories compared to a 200ml glass.
+A larger 250ml glass adds a minimal 6 extra calories compared to the standard 200ml glass.

 Nutrient250ml Buttermilk